 NRS 284.240 states, "Grounds for refusal to examine or certify.
-The Director may refuse to examine an applicant or, after examination, may refuse to certify an eligible person who:
+The Administrator may refuse to examine an applicant or, after examination, may refuse to certify an eligible person who:

-- 1. Lacks any of the preliminary requirements established for the examination for the position or employment for which he applies. - 2.
-Submitted to a screening test administered pursuant to NRS 284.4066, the results of which indicated the presence of a controlled substance, and the person did not provide the proof required by NRS 284.4066. - 3.
-Has been guilty of any crime involving moral turpitude or of infamous or notoriously disgraceful conduct. - 4.
-Has been dismissed from the public service for delinquency or misconduct. - 5.
-Has made a false statement of any material fact. - 6.
-Has, directly or indirectly, given, rendered or paid, or promised to give, render or pay, any money, service or other valuable thing to any person for, or on account of or in connection with, his examination, appointment or proposed appointment. - 7.
-Has practiced, or attempted to practice, any deception or fraud in his application, in his certificate, in his examination, or in securing his eligibility or appointment."
+1. Lacks any of the preliminary requirements established for the examination for the position or employment for which the applicant or eligible person applies.

+2. Submitted to a screening test administered pursuant to NRS 284.4066, the results of which indicated the presence of a controlled substance, and the person did not provide the proof required by NRS 284.4066.

+3. Has been guilty of any crime involving moral turpitude or of infamous or notoriously disgraceful conduct.

+4. Has been dismissed from the public service for delinquency or misconduct.

+5. Has made a false statement of any material fact.

+6. Has, directly or indirectly, given, rendered or paid, or promised to give, render or pay, any money, service or other valuable thing to any person for, or on account of or in connection with, the examination, appointment or proposed appointment of the applicant or eligible person.

+7. Has practiced, or attempted to practice, any deception or fraud in the application, certificate or examination of the applicant or eligible person, or in securing the eligibility or appointment of the applicant or eligible person."

-NRS 284.245 states, "Statement of Director upon refusal to examine or certify; appeal to Commission.
+NRS 284.245 states, "Statement of Administrator upon refusal to examine or certify; appeal to Commission.

-- 1. When the Director refuses to examine an applicant or, after an examination, refuses to certify an eligible person, the applicant or eligible person may request the Director to furnish to him a statement of the reasons for the refusal to examine or the refusal to certify, as the case may be.
-The Director shall furnish the statement upon request. - 2.
-If the Director refuses to examine an applicant or, after an examination, refuses to certify an eligible person, that person may take an appeal to the Commission in accordance with regulations adopted by the Commission.
-If the Commission finds that the Director is in error in refusing to examine an applicant or in refusing to certify an eligible person, the Commission shall order the Director to examine or certify, and he shall comply."
+1. When the Administrator refuses to examine an applicant or, after an examination, refuses to certify an eligible person, the applicant or eligible person may request the Administrator to furnish to the applicant or eligible person a statement of the reasons for the refusal to examine or the refusal to certify, as the case may be.
+The Administrator shall furnish the statement upon request.

+2. If the Administrator refuses to examine an applicant or, after an examination, refuses to certify an eligible person, the applicant or eligible person may take an appeal to the Commission in accordance with regulations adopted by the Commission.
+If the Commission finds that the Administrator is in error in refusing to examine an applicant or in refusing to certify an eligible person, the Commission shall order the Administrator to examine or certify, and the Administrator shall comply."